-The Prayer & Healing Center in San Clemente, CA
+The Prayer & Healing Center

 - Soaking Room Ministry

 - Prophetic Ministry

 First, the Soaking Room – a place of quiet contemplation.
 Anointed music fills the room, creating an environment of rest so that you can easily experience God.
 The presence of God is so strong here that you can tangibly feel it.
 Prophetic ministers roam the room, anointing you with oil, laying on of hands and releasing prophetic prayer.
 At 10:30 there is 30 minute Christian guided meditation, created to keep your heart and mind focused on Jesus and open to the ministry of the Holy Spirit.
 My meditation stories help you focus on God’s kingdom, His attributes, His Word, His Healing, and His Goodness.
 Psalm 145:5 – On the glorious splendor of your majesty, and on your wondrous works, I will meditate.

 Second, the Healing Prayer Ministry.
 Here you will receive personal prayer for physical, emotional and spiritual healing.
 My team and I will help you discover your identity in Jesus Christ and work to restore you to wholeness.
 We value and believe in the power of blessing.
 A team member will release a special, tailored blessing over your life.

 Third, the Prophetic Ministry.
 I call this the place of awe, as you will certainly leave there full of faith and in awe of God and how awesome He is!
 Our team knows nothing about you and relies completely on the Holy Spirit for revelation, words of edification, encouragement and comfort for you.
 1 Cor.
 14:3